Jovane Cabral: Sporting CP

+Estrela Amadora

+Cabral signed a two-year contract with Estrela da Amadora on 2 September 2024, for €800,000 and 90% of his sporting rights.

 International career

 Cabral won his first cap for Cape Verde on 28 March 2017, in a 2–0 friendly win over Luxembourg.
 However, in October 2018 he announced he was applying for Portuguese nationality and that he intended to represent its national team.

 On 23 March 2022, five years after his debut, Cabral scored his first goal, in the 2–0 friendly defeat of Guadeloupe in Orléans, France.
+He was selected by Bubista for the 2023 Africa Cup of Nations.